gwenwindflower/copier-dbt/README.md

      - Install the pre-commit hooks in your project
      - If you feel more comfortable with it, you can delete the tasks section, skip the `--trust` flag, and run the commands manually after the project is created

-3. Follow the prompts to configure your project, depending on your answers to certain prompts, different prompts may appear or disappear (e.g. if you choose your `data_warehouse` as `bigquery` you'll get a different set of questions to configure the `profiles.yml`). `copier` will run a series of commands to setup your project after it templates everything, you're encouraged to scan those
+3. Follow the prompts to configure your project, depending on your answers to certain prompts, different prompts may appear or disappear (e.g. if you choose your `data_warehouse` as `bigquery` you'll get a different set of questions to configure the `profiles.yml`).

 4. Your project is now ready to use! `cd` into the newly created project and run: